Information for counselors

 View more details about our deadlines and requirements here, see information specifically for transfer applicants here, or click here for more in-depth information about our application process.

 If your students feel that Hopkins is their first-choice college, applying ED may be a good option for them.
 Click here to learn more.

 Working with international students?
 See here for more information specific to them.

 We are here to help support students and their families as they learn about eligibility for financial aid and explore payment options.
 Please see our financial aid website for detailed information.

 Throughout the application cycle, we’ll keep you informed about upcoming deadlines and requirements, both on this site and via email.
 We’ll also send updates about the status of your students’ applications, including missing documents.
 If you are sending application materials directly to us, you may send via email at email@example.com or, when appropriate, submitted by fax at (410) 516-6025.
-Be sure to include the student’s name, high school, and Common Application or Universal Application ID number.
+Be sure to include the student’s name, high school, and application ID number.